hexxt-git/hexxt-git.github.io/README.md

-yo
+hello

 this is my gihub profile

-i code html css and javascript no APIs
+i code html css and javascript no APIs or libraries yet

 i also do python now